WanderlustKing11/joy-of-coding-internship-solo-project/README.md

 ## Features & Techs

 - Dynamic routing with **Next.js**
-- OAuth with **Google Platform**
 - Styling with **Tailwind CSS**
 - Styled and built components with **Radix UI**
 - Managed REST API with **Prisma**
 - Data handling with **Axios**
 - API front end handling with **Zod**
 - Stored data with **MySQL**
-  - (Managed via **DataGrip** GUI)
-- Handle form submission with **React Hook Form**
+- Handle form submission with **react-hook-form**
-- Enhanced user text formating with **SimpleMDE**
 - Enhanced dev environment thanks to **TypeScript**

 #### Under development

 Very happy to receive and feedback.
 This project is currently underway.
 I will update the documentation as the develpoment process evolves.
 Feel free to message with any comments, ideas, or concerns.
 Thanks to all, and hope you enjoy!

+### Future Features:

+- OAuth with **Google Platform**
+- Adding dynamic Lists and dedicated database.
+Currently, only the tasks are dynamic and hanlde CRUD methods.
+- Adding dynamic routing when editing the List Title.

 ### Issues

-1. In the [List Page](https://github.com/WanderlustKing11/next-task-manager/blob/main/app/listslibrary/list/page.tsx), the desired behavior is to have the `completed` and `trash` buttons toggle in and out when clicking the **vertical dots** button, and additionally toggling off when clicking anywhere else on the page.

-- Attempts to do this without useEffect have failed.
-Is useEffect a standard parctice for doing this?
-- Attempted to use `handleClose` function in a parent container, but then requires running entire page on client-side, affecting site performance.
-In addition, clicking one tasks' 'dots' button triggered all the other tasks, instead of the attributed task.
-  _This issue is being reprioritized and will be returned to at a later date_
+1. When clicking on the task icon buttons to reveal the **Check** and **Trash** buttons, I would like to make them go away when clicking outside, or anywhere on the page.
+I was able to achieve this clicking on the parent container, but not on the rest of the page itself.

+2. When clicking on a new task, it takes two clicks.
+It's as if the page is reseting my task on the first click, then triggering the handler functions on the second click.